canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

    then the first user-provided configuration will be used in its place.

 2. ``%USERPROFILE%\.ubuntupro\.cloud-init\agent.yaml`` holds data provided by
    the Ubuntu Pro for WSL agent.
-If this file is present, it's modules will be merged with (1), overriding any conflicting modules.
+If this file is present, its modules will be merged with (1), overriding any conflicting modules.
 If (1) is not provided, then this file will be merged with any valid user-provided configuration instead.